anshul090/bcs-fellowship-mentoring-and-coaching/README.md

-# Anshul Gandhi – Mentoring & Coaching (Professional Impact)
+# Anshul Gandhi – Mentoring and Coaching (Professional Impact)

 This repository supports the "Professional Impact: Mentoring and Coaching" section of my BCS Fellowship application.